-Careful consideration should be given to the following risk factors, in addition to the other information set forth in this Quarterly Report on Form 10-Q ("Quarterly Report") and in other documents that we file with the Securities and Exchange Commission (the "SEC"), in evaluating Scholar Rock Holding Corporation and our subsidiaries (collectively, the "Company") and our business, before investing in our common stock.
+Careful consideration should be given to the following risk factors, together with all other information set forth in this Quarterly Report on Form 10-Q ("Quarterly Report"), including our consolidated financial statements and related notes, and "Management's Discussion and Analysis of Financial Condition and Results of Operations," and in other documents that we file with the Securities and Exchange Commission (the "SEC"), in evaluating Scholar Rock Holding Corporation and our subsidiaries (collectively, the "Company") and our business, before investing in our common stock.
 Investing in our common stock involves a high degree of risk.
 If any of the following risks and uncertainties actually occurs, our business, prospects, financial condition and results of operations could be materially and adversely affected.
 The market price of our common stock could decline if one or more of these risks or uncertainties were to occur, which may cause you to lose all or part of the money you paid to buy our common stock.
 The risks described below are not intended to be exhaustive and are not the only risks facing the Company.
-New risk factors can emerge from time to time, and it is not possible to predict the impact that any factor or combination of factors may have on our business, prospects, financial condition and results of operations.
+New risk factors can emerge from time to time, and it is not possible to predict the impact that any factor or combination of factors may have on our business, prospects, financial conditions.
 Certain statements below are forward-looking statements.
 See "Special Note Regarding Forward-Looking Statements" in this report.